john9francis/radiation-modeling/timeSpentPhase2.md

 # Week 22 10/16-10/22
 - [ ] Finish TC v010 and make video
 - [ ] Track secondary particles in G4-Brems like TestEM 18
+- [ ] Get visualization working in docker